-On my last trip to visit my sister, she met us at the airport with these wonderful dinner salads, cookies, and homemade dressings.
+On a trip to visit my sister, she met us at the airport with these wonderful dinner salads, cookies, and homemade dressings.
 It was a feast!
-Particularly so since my friend Heidi and I had been cooped up in a plane on the tarmac for hours and hours waiting for the plane to take off.
+Particularly so since we’d had many delays and arrived hours later than planned.

 As we munched on the drive to Williamsburg, Janel shared her secret.
-She had not, after all, cooked all day, she had pulled out some frozen cooked chicken strips and thawed them before adding them to the salads.
-Easy peasy.
+She had not, after all, cooked all day, she had pulled out some frozen grilled chicken strips and thawed them before adding them to the salads.

 Preparing the same kind of chicken is easier and cheaper to do yourself.